wp-plugins/edit-any-table/readme.txt

 == Installation ==

-To install, download the .zip file, extract the contents and place the edit-any-table folder in your plugin directory (typically \\your-site\wp-content\plugins\)
+* To install, download the .zip file, extract the contents and place the edit-any-table folder in your plugin directory (typically \\your-site\wp-content\plugins\)

-Once installed go to the Dashboard->Plugins page of your WordPress site and activate the plugin.
+* Once installed go to the Dashboard->Plugins page of your WordPress site and activate the plugin.

-Now go to the Dashboard->Settings->Edit Any Table page and enter the required details.
-First you will need to enter the host (often localhost), the name of the database you wish to connect to and a valid user name and password.
-Under Admin Settings you can choose to allow Administrators only to have access to the widget or Editors as well.
+* Now go to the Dashboard->Settings->Edit Any Table page and enter the required details.
+* First you will need to enter the host (often localhost), the name of the database you wish to connect to and a valid user name and password.
+* Under Admin Settings you can choose to allow Administrators only to have access to the widget or Editors as well.
 Note: If neither of these boxes are ticked the widget will not display in your WordPress Dashboard.
-Finally Display Settings allows you to select the maximum number of columns to display for returned searches.
+* Finally Display Settings allows you to select the maximum number of columns to display for returned searches.
 Edit Any Table displays best in a single column dashboard configuration and I find five columns is a comfortable fit but adjust to suit.

-For full deatails visit [RedEyedmonster](http://redeyedmonster.co.uk/2012/07/04/edit-any-table/)
+For full deatails and user guide visit [RedEyedmonster](http://redeyedmonster.co.uk/2012/07/04/edit-any-table/)

 == Frequently Asked Questions ==